 - CR (conversion rate): Portion of incoming clicks that result in conversions.

 - CPM (cost per mille): Cost/payout to partners across your network divided by every 1,000 impressions they served.

 - CPC (cost per click): Cost/payout to partners across your network divided by the number of clicks.
 Shows what cost your network pays out to partners on average from a click.

 - CPA (cost per action): Cost/payout to partners across your network divided by the number of approved conversions.
 Shows what cost your network pays out to partners on average from a conversion.

 - RPM (revenue per mille): Revenue across your network divided by every 1,000 impressions served.

 - RPC (revenue per click): Revenue across your network divided by the number of clicks.
 Shows what revenue your network earns on average from a click.

 - RPA (revenue per action): Revenue across your network divided by the number of approved conversions.
 Shows what revenue your network earns on average from a conversion.

-- Rejected Click Rate: Portion of incoming clicks marked as rejected due to fraud.
+- Rejected Click Rate: A portion of incoming clicks is marked as rejected due to fraud.
 Calculated based on gross clicks and rejected clicks.